vbudi000/move2carbon/editing-gatsby.md

 4. No HTML tag or any text that can be considered as a tag (ie `<variable>`) it should be written as `&lt;variable&gt;`

+5. The `:toc` does not work - so it can only be changed with an in line links